KaiHuaDou/SvgToXaml/SvgConverterTest/TestFiles/Readme.txt

-some of these icons are copyrighted by iconmonstr.com Please respect copyright!
+Some of these icons are copyrighted by iconmonstr.com Please respect copyright!